budgetneon/pagecache/readme.md

 ## DESCRIPTION

-This page cache is part of a collection of code intended to help improve the performance and funtionality of opencart.
+This is part of a collection of code intended to help improve the performance and funtionality of opencart.
 See [octurbo.com](http://octurbo.com) for more information on the effort.

-At the moment, these improvements consist of a simple, but effective, page level cache for opencart.
+One of the improvements is this simple, but effective, page level cache for opencart.
 It's very easy to install, consisting only of one new file and 2 minor changes to the index.php file in your main opencart directory.

 It has been tested so far only on opencart 1.5.6.X, but should work on all of the 1.5.X versions, perhaps with minor tweaks.
 This is a new piece of software, so we highly recommend you test it well before using.
 See the CAVEATS section.